Adapting Vision-Language Models for Neutrino Event Classification in High-Energy Physics: Introduction

 In this work, we investigate fine-tuning VLMs for event classification in high-energy physics neutrino experiments.
 Specifically, we consider this task in the context of a liquid argon time projection chamber (LArTPC), a relatively new particle detector technology known for its very high spatial and energy resolution.
 Our approach leverages the expressive capabilities of VLMs to extract features directly from low-level detector representations, reducing dependence on manually engineered variables.
 We show that with suitable adaptation, VLMs can deliver strong classification performance and offer new avenues for interpreting complex event signatures in neutrino detectors.
-In particular, we compare their performance against conventional CNNs and demonstrate that VLMs not only achieve superior classification accuracy but also provide a broader scope of reasoning and more informative explanations for their predictions.
+In particular, we compare their performance against a conventional CNN \cite{abi2020neutrino} and a ViT \cite{dosovitskiy2020image} and demonstrate that VLMs not only achieve superior classification accuracy but also provide a broader scope of reasoning and more informative explanations for their predictions based on post-hoc autoregressive text generation.
 Finally, we demonstrate the ability of these VLMs to generalize beyond the specific datasets they are trained on and maintain high performance even under significantly degraded detector conditions, highlighting their robustness and adaptability.
 These results therefore suggest it would be possible to establish a reusable HEP foundation model, where future adaptations can be achieved even across experiments with minimal further fine-tuning.